Irteza99/Efficiency-of-sorting-algorithms/README.md

-All the relevant information regarding the project made for DMSRDE ,KAnpur is present in the pdf attached.
+All the relevant information regarding the project made for DMSRDE ,Kapur is present in the pdf attached.